-Planning group formed in 2002 by the Paul Green Foundation to explore the absence of public monuments in North Carolina commemorating African Americans
+- A Planning group was formed in 2002, with support from the Paul Green Foundation to explore the absence of public monuments in North Carolina commemorating African Americans

-- Incorporated in 2004 as a IRS 501(c)(3) charitable corporation for the purpose of creating a process to determine purpose, place and financing of a monument honoring the African American experience
+- The Project was incorporated in 2004 as a IRS 501(c)(3) charitable corporation for the purpose of creating a process to determine purpose, place and financing of a monument honoring the African American experience in North Carolina

-Board of Directors with 35 members from all areas of the state and an Advisory Board named by Chairman John Hope Franklin
+- A Board of Directors was established with 35 members from all areas of the state and an Advisory Board was named by then Honorary Chairman John Hope Franklin

 The Design of the Park

 - As the result of a Request for Proposals and adjudication of submissions, a preliminary design concept was adopted in 2008 with theme of looking back on slavery, Jim Crow, and the historical struggle of Black North Carolinians for freedom

 - The preliminary design was withdrawn in 2015 after a Focus Group organized and led by the NCFP Board recommended a more uplifting theme reflecting the core value of freedom and the changes over time in the lives of North Carolinians in relation to race.

-- Z. Smith Reynolds Foundation grant in 2016 to reorganize the project with smaller working Board of Directors.
+- Z. Smith Reynolds Foundation provided grant support in 2015-16 to reorganize the project with a smaller working Board of Directors.
 The board selected a new concept and schematic design via a design competition.

-- The design submitted by renowned architect Phil Freelon of Perkins+Will chosen to design a park to be “a testament of Truth about our past and a beacon of Optimism about our future”
+- The design submitted by renowned architect Phil Freelon of Perkins+Will was chosen and described as “a testament of Truth about our past and a beacon of Optimism about our future.”

 The Site of the Park

-- The Park to be constructed on a central one-acre site in the Capital City of Raleigh, between the State Legislature and the Governor’s Mansion, was deeded to the project in 2008.
+- A central one-acre site in the Capital City of Raleigh, between the State Legislature and the Governor’s Mansion, was deeded to the project in 2008.

-- The Council of State granted a gratuitous 10- year lease of this prime property (est. value approximately $6.0 million) for constructing the Park.
-The lease has been extended with a timeline for raising the construction funds by the end of 2017 and completion of the Park by 2020
+- The Council of State granted an original 10- year lease of this prime property (est. value approximately $6.0 million) for constructing the Park.
+The lease has been extended with a timeline for completion of the construction of the Park in 2022-23.

 Financing the Park